DrBiznes/World-of-Wynncraft/README.md

 **Known Bugs**
 1. The modpack is best played in fullscreen, but it can be played in windowed as long as you make the window large enough to accommodate the custom menus.
-2. Tooltips sometimes clip into each other: This is an issue with WynnVentory but the developer is actively working on fixing this issue.
-3. Wynntils Item Predictions are broken: This is the fault of Legendary Tooltips, Iceberg, and Prism.
-Turn these mods off to fix this feature of Wynntils.
 4. Resource Loading occasionally fails.
-Just re-enable every resourcepack and make sure WynnEdits is above World of Wynn Resourcepack
+Just re-enable every resourcepack and make sure Wzrd WoW Edits is above WynnEdits Dark Theme

 **Support**